antonfirsov/docs/2020/11-Nov/producing-sourcelink/producing-sourcelink-packages.md

 If you have a solution that has multiple projects in it, you can extract the common properties into a [Directory.Build.props](https://docs.microsoft.com/visualstudio/msbuild/customize-your-build#directorybuildprops-and-directorybuildtargets) file at the solution directory.
 That way all projects have them added automatically.

 If you distribute the library via a package published to [NuGet.org](https://nuget.org), you should use embedded PDB's so the debug information is always available with your library.
 Alternatively, you can build a [symbol package](https://docs.microsoft.com/nuget/create-packages/symbol-packages-snupkg) and publish it to [NuGet.org](https://nuget.org) as well.
-This will make the symbols available on [NuGet.org symbol server](https://docs.microsoft.com/nuget/create-packages/symbol-packages-snupkg#nugetorg-symbol-server), where the debugger can download it from when needed.
+This will make the symbols available on [NuGet.org symbol server](https://docs.microsoft.com/nuget/create-packages/symbol-packages-snupkg#nugetorg-symbol-server), where the debugger can download it when needed.

 ## Source Control Providers